 Greyhound racing may seem like a harmless sport, but life in the fast lane is no picnic for these overworked dogs.
-Every year, thousands of young and healthy Greyhounds are killed merely because they lack racing potential, are injured while racing or are no longer competitive.
-Life is hard for those who make the grade—they spend long hours in cramped kennels and are deprived of normal social contact and life experiences.
-While people are becoming more aware of the horror of this sport, there are still more than 20 tracks operating in the U.S.
+Every year, thousands of young and healthy Greyhounds are killed merely because they lack winning potential, were injured while racing or are no longer competitive.
+Life is hard for those who make the grade—they spend long hours in cramped kennels and are deprived of normal social contact and adequate care.
+While Greyhound racing has declined sharply in recent years as people become more aware of the horrors associated with this sport, there are still more than 20 tracks operating in the U.S.

 How are Greyhounds housed at the tracks?

-Housed at commercial racetracks, the dogs spend the majority of their lives in confinement—stacked in double-decker cages in warehouse-style kennels for up to twenty or more hours per day.
+Housed at commercial racetracks, the dogs spend the majority of their lives in confinement—stacked in warehouse-style kennels for 20 or more hours per day.
 The cages are just large enough for the dogs to stand in.
 Most of the enclosures are not heated or air-conditioned, causing the short-coated dogs to suffer during severe weather temperatures.
 Many dogs suffer from fleas, ticks and internal parasites.

 Is racing itself dangerous for Greyhounds?